 - Social Selling, Brand Ambassadors and Virtual Branding

 - Branding a Product or Business

 In her keynotes, workshops and talks, SelfBrand founder, Catherine Kaputa, provides energy, business insight and humor custom tailored for each audience.

 You Are a Brand!
 In Person and Online

-Destiny is a dramatic word—but really, the first step in branding is identifying your business destiny.
-Whether you are an employee or an executive, a professional or an entrepreneur, you need to determine your personal brand, the unique value you – and only you – bring to your organization.
+Destiny is a dramatic word, but the first step in personal branding is identifying your career destiny – the one you want to create for yourself.
+You need to determine the unique value you bring to a business situation.

 Women’s Leadership: Creating More Female Leaders

 Women have some catching up to do in the branding arena.
 Women aren’t as good as men are when it comes to personal branding, visibility and projecting confidence in the business workplace.